clif-os/bdCard/PROPOSAL.md

 _Joint Center for Housing Studies_ represents to _Mimio LLC_ and unconditionally guarantees that any elements furnished to _Mimio LLC_ for inclusion in the project are owned by _The Joint Center for Housing Studies_, or that _The Joint Center for Housing Studies_ has permission from the rightful owner to use each of these elements, and will hold harmless, protect, and defend _Mimio LLC_ and its subcontractors from any claim or suit arising from the use of such elements furnished by _The Joint Center for Housing Studies_.

-**Copyright to Project:** [MAKE CHANGES TO GUARANTEE WE GET TO KEEP OUR SIGNATURE USER INTERFACE AND WEBSITE/APP CONSTRUCTION STRATEGIES]
+**Copyright to Project:**

-_Mimio LLC_ guarantees that all aspects of design and construction of the project will be disclosed to _The Joint Center for Housing Studies_ upon completion, and full code, copyrights and ownership will be the sole property of _The Joint Center for Housing Studies_. _Mimio LLC_ retains the right to display graphics and other design elements as examples of its work in its portfolio.
+_Mimio LLC_ guarantees that all aspects of design, construction of, and full code composing the project will be disclosed to _The Joint Center for Housing Studies_ upon completion.
+With the exception of signature _Mimio LLC_ web framework and user interface strategies, copyrights and ownership of the application will be the sole property of _The Joint Center for Housing Studies_. _Mimio LLC_ also retains the right to display graphics and other design elements as examples of its work in its portfolio.

 **Sole Agreement:**

 The agreement contained in this Contract constitutes the sole agreement between _Mimio LLC_ and _The Joint Center for Housing Studies_ regarding this project.
 Any additional work not specified in this contract must be authorized by a written change order.
-All prices specified in this contract will be honored for three (3) months after both parties sign this contract.
+All prices specified in this contract will be honored for three (3) months and two (2) weeks after both parties sign this contract.
 Continued services after that time will require a new agreement.

 **Initial Payment & Refund Policy**